googlearchive/android-audio-high-performance/README.md

 # Android High Performance Audio Samples
 ![Bugdroid DJing image](djdroid-light.png "Bugdroid DJing image")

+**Note: Unless you specifically need to use OpenSL ES or AAudio consider using the [Oboe library](https://github.com/google/oboe) for development**

 Welcome to the Android high-performance audio samples repository.
-These samples demonstrate how to use the [Oboe](https://github.com/google/oboe), [AAudio](https://developer.android.com/ndk/guides/audio/aaudio/aaudio.html) and [OpenSL ES](https://developer.android.com/ndk/guides/audio/opensl/index.html) audio APIs on Android to create real-time audio apps.
+These samples demonstrate how to use the [AAudio](https://developer.android.com/ndk/guides/audio/aaudio/aaudio.html) and [OpenSL ES](https://developer.android.com/ndk/guides/audio/opensl/index.html) audio APIs on Android to create real-time audio apps.

 If you haven't already it's worth reading the [high-performance audio guide](https://developer.android.com/ndk/guides/audio/index.html).
 There's also [plenty of other resources](RESOURCES.md) to help you create amazing audio apps on Android.

 ### Sample list
 The repository is structured as follows:

-- [oboe](oboe): This folder contains all the samples for the Oboe library
+- [oboe](oboe): Samples for the Oboe library.
+[Moved to here](https://github.com/google/oboe/tree/master/samples).
 - [aaudio](aaudio): This folder contains all the samples for the AAudio API
 - [SimpleSynth](SimpleSynth): Shows how to achieve optimal output latency and avoid audio glitches using OpenSL ES